Visiting the USA (after 17 years abroad)

 Eventually, I was almost thrown out of every school I ever attended – except college, which I dropped out of when my family’s financial situation changed.

-Late at night, in the library, I sat down to do the math, and when I figured out how many loans I’d need to finish my degree in English lit, I decided to “take a year off”.
+Late at night, in the university library, I sat down to do the math, and when I figured out how many loans I’d need to finish my degree in English lit, I decided to “take a year off”.

 (I didn’t have much of a life plan, as I said earlier, but I was never so fucking stupid as to imagine going into $50,000 debt for a liberal arts degree was a sound financial decision.)